shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

    \end{aligned} \right]
    = 0

-Thus and as advertised in the introduction, we fall back to the well-known expression of Maxwell equations in differential form where :math:`\mathbf{F}` is the field 2-form and :math:`\mathbf{J}` is the current 3-form.
+As advertised in the introduction, we fall back to the well-known expression of Maxwell equations in differential form where :math:`\mathbf{F}` is the field 2-form and :math:`\mathbf{J}` is the current 3-form.

 .. math::